Our privacy officer is – Practice Manager.

 - The type of browser you are using

-- The data collected is also recorded by the third party tool Google Analytics which is tracking and recording the same data as listed above for monitoring usage patterns in order to improve navigation and design features – helping you to get information more easily.
+This non-identified information is used to monitor usage patterns on our site in order to improve navigation and design features – helping you to get information more easily.

-Upon closing your browser the session cookie set by this website is destroyed and no personal information is maintained which might identify you should you visit our site at a later date.
+Upon closing your browser the session cookie set by this website is destroyed and no personal information is maintained.

 All staff employed in this practice are required to undergo training to understand their responsibilities in maintaining your privacy and to sign a confidentiality agreement in order to protect your personal information.